tgstation-operations/awx-playbook/README.md

 ### Variables to configure

 The following variables should be configured on the workflow itself, or within their respective playbooks.
+This is not an exhaustive list, but rather what is required to run the deployment properly.
+There are further variables which can be configured and tweaked, found within the playbooks themselves.

 ```yaml
 # Docker network settings